Updated: Mar 15, 2021

 It's not realistic to think that students will eat all of their meals on campus, but work with your child to set a limit for off-campus dining to keep expenses down.

 If your student has access to a kitchen, making a few meals a week at home can also help cut down bills.
-Students who attend school in an expensive city but live in a lower cost area may want to stock up on pantry basics at home before arriving at school.

 Most of the expenses in this category fall into "wants" rather than needs, but for many students, participating in things like Greek life, spring break, and even paying for other events is an essential part of the college experience.
 It's reasonable for parents to set limits on spending in these areas or to ask that students get a job to cover some of these costs.